teambit/docs/docs/setup-authentication.md

 To see a list of all logged-in devices, go to [profile settings](https://bit.dev/settings).
 You can remove tokens, forcing Bit clients to re-authenticate themselves with the account.

+> You can send a specific token for each command you are running and is accessing a remote collection by specifying the `--token` flag with the relevant token.

 ## Authenticate with SSH